 Triglycerides are the main type of fat in your blood.
 Triglyceride is a general term for a type of lipid-containing three fatty acids (tri) bound to a glycerol.
-Triglycerides are used by the body as energy.
-They are also stored in fat cells.
+Most importantly, triglycerides are used by the body as energy and are stored in adipocytes (fat cells that compose adipose tissue).

-Most of the time when you go to the doctor for a lipids test they are worried about higher LDL or lower HDL levels.
+Most of the time, when you go to the doctor for a lipids test, they are worried about higher LDL or lower HDL levels.
 These are classically linked to cardiovascular disease risk.
-But triglycerides also play a causal role in heart disease.[ref]
+However, triglycerides also play a causal role in heart disease.[ref]

 People are starting to take note of triglyceride levels as a marker of metabolic syndrome.
 The defining factors for metabolic syndrome include abdominal obesity, high blood pressure, high blood sugar, low HDL, and high triglycerides.

 The immediate response to ‘why do I have high triglycerides’ is to blame the diet and assume you are eating donuts and drinking lots of soda.
 While diet does play a role (of course), your genetic variants are also very important in basal triglyceride levels.

 Triglycerides – three fatty acids and glycerol – can contain either saturated or unsaturated fatty acids.
 Most triglycerides contain different types of fatty acids in them.

 Saturated fats are carbon-hydrogen chains that have single bonds between the carbons.
 Unsaturated fats have either one double bond (monounsaturated) or multiple double bonds (polyunsaturated).
 The double bonds cause a bend in the molecule, keeping it from packing together as tightly.
 Thus polyunsaturated fats are usually liquids and saturated fats can be solids at room temperature.